+Initially, you will have to program this system to your aircraft.
+Also note: If you change oil types, you may also have to reprogram the system for better oil quantity accuracy.
 If the electronics enclosure is mounted in an area not easily accessible in your aircraft, we have designed it so that you can connect an external LED and push button switch to program the unit.
-You will initially need to program the oil sensor quantity electronics package.
-Also, if you make a very different change in types of oils, you may want to reprogram the unit to achieve better accuracy for that oil type.

-In the case where the electronics enclosure is mounted in a position where it is impracticable or hard to get to ,to perform these tasks, we have brought out 3 pins on the DSUB connector to aid in this situation.
+For this purpose, we brought out 3 pins on the DSUB connector to aid in this situation.
 These pins are for the connection of a remote 2-color LED (RED, GRN) and push button switch.
 These pins parallel the LED and push button switch mounted on the electronics enclosure.
 Below is a diagram for wiring these remote devices.